webgiftdev/gulp-project/README.md

 ### beautify
-Locate CSS, JS and HTML files to the folder `beautify/files/` and get their human readable version for each one of them under `beautify/` folder.
+Put CSS, JS and HTML files to the folder `beautify/files/` and get their **human readable version** for each one of them under `beautify/` folder.

 ```shell
 gulp beautify
 ```

-This tool is used by [webgift dev](https://webgift.dev) - a web gift-ed office building custom projects online.
+This tool is created and used by [webgift dev](https://webgift.dev).
+A gifted office that build custom projects online!